 Oh Creole Baked Chicken with Rice and Okra, I Was Made to Love You.
 Yep.

 In my continuous attempt to inject south Louisiana flavor into any recipe ingredient that I can get my hands on, it's rice that often puts me beside myself, y'all.
 Long-term gluten intolerance has also made me all-grain sensitive.
 So, I have to ration out my rice portions strategically throughout the month.
 Or else I will pay the sad, lingering rice tummy upset price for days and days at a time.

-But here lately, I’ve been feeling like I’ve wanted something down home Creole with rice.
+But here lately, I've been feeling like I've wanted something down-home Creole with rice.
 I already had Rotel tomatoes in my pantry and a bag of frozen okra in the freezer.
 And of course, I had lots of chicken on hand.
 So, yesterday evening I walked around the kitchen, mentally marrying all of my Cajun/Creole ingredients together in my head.

-What I ultimately ending up creating was this new Creole baked chicken with rice and okra.
+What I ultimately ended up creating was this new Creole baked chicken with rice and okra.
 Beautiful to look at and oh sooo filling to the tummy, this new naturally gluten free recipe has found its new, yum-delicious home in my heart and my kitchen.
 Yep.

 How to Make Creole Baked Chicken and Rice with Okra a New South Louisiana Staple Dinner in Your Home

-To begin the Creole baked chicken with and rice with okra, season the chicken breast halves and set them aside.
+To begin the Creole baked chicken with rice with okra, season the chicken breast halves and set them aside.
 You can also use whole chicken breasts, just see the notes in the recipe card.

 Next, add the gluten free chicken broth, rice, seasonings, okra and Rotel tomatoes.
 I used frozen okra, but you can also use fresh okra.